beakbahama/log/docs/existence.md

 > [!NOTE]
-> *This is a living document and is still under development.
-Feedback is welcome via [discussions](https://github.com/beakbahama/log/discussions) or [email](mailto:m@worldamazing.org).
-Meaningful contributions will be acknowledged and attributed.*
+> *This is a living document and is still under development.*

 ## Table of Contents